EddOliver/Covital/Twitter - Watson/README.md

 ## Watson Studio, creation and Setup:

-Creamos un recurso de Watson Studio desde el catalogo.
+We create a Watson Studio resource from the catalog.

 <img src="https://i.ibb.co/fDFNX89/image.png" width="1000">

-Entramos a la interfaz de Watson Studio
+We enter the interface of Watson Studio

 <img src="https://i.ibb.co/TYwbLWK/image.png" width="1000">

-Creamos un nuevo proyecto de watson studio como se muestra en la imagen.
+Create a new watson studio project as shown in the image.

 <img src="https://i.ibb.co/fdzMdgL/image.png" width="1000">

-Presionamos Create and empty project
+Press Create and empty project

 <img src="https://i.ibb.co/vkn1GH4/image.png" width="1000">

-Escribimos un nombre, una descripción y presionamos Create.
+We write a name, a description and press Create.

 <img src="https://i.ibb.co/nw7t2TG/image.png" width="1000">

-Presionamos el boton "Add to project"
+Press "Add to project"

 <img src="https://i.ibb.co/F5qmqw2/image.png" width="1000">

-Seleccionamos la opción de "Notebook"
+Select the "Notebook option"

 <img src="https://i.ibb.co/PCy8hQ8/image.png" width="1000">

-Subimos el archivo code.ipynb de esta en la carpeta "WatsonCode":
+We upload the code.ipynb file of this in the "WatsonCode" folder:

 <img src="https://i.ibb.co/gmGT0my/image.png" width="1000">

-Una vez abras el código en Watson Studio sustituye tus credenciales de COS en la primera parte del código.
+Once you open the code in Watson Studio replace your COS credentials in the first part of the code.

 <img src="https://i.ibb.co/prcPT7p/image.png" width="1000">

-Ejecuta el código una vez para mostrar los Buckets que tengas disponibles.
+Run the code once to display the buckets you have available.

 <img src="https://i.ibb.co/YNQsjCK/image.png" width="1000">

-Ahora ponemos nuestras credenciales en el la siguiente parte del código.
+Now we put our credentials in the next part of the code.

 <img src="https://i.ibb.co/nQKK5g7/image.png" width="1000">

-Los tweets apareceran con un 1 al final si es positivo y un 0 si es negativo, a su vez cada 100 tweets realizaremos una copia del archivo en nuestro COS.
+The tweets will appear with a 1 at the end if it is positive and a 0 if it is negative, in turn every 100 tweets we will make a copy of the file in our COS.

 <img src="https://i.ibb.co/377Xb3x/image.png" width="1000">

-El codigo ejecuta lo siguiente:
+The code executes the following:

 <img src="https://i.ibb.co/H2jRpx9/Untitled-Diagram-1.png" width="1000">